Postdoctoral Researchers

 Education: Ph.D.
 Economics, University of Rochester, 2022

 Stepan's research focuses on exploring the idiosyncrasies in the production behavior of individual firms and households in micro-level data, using economic theory to understand this behavior, and tracing out its implications for the development path of the economy.
 His dissertation research proposes nutrition demand as a mechanism that can explain which goods the subsistence farmers in low-income countries choose to consume and produce, and that ultimately contributes to keeping the aggregate agricultural productivity low.
+Stepan is in the 2023 academic job market.

 Click here for Google Scholar, here for his resume, and here for his webpage.

-Dongin (Eric) Kim
+Dr. Dongin Kim

 Research Areas: International Economics, Agricultural Policy Evaluation